imransal/GymBox/README.md

  - Page content headers too big on smaller devices.
   - @media only screen and (max-width: 768px) just like the jumbotron headings and made the page content headers to a size that looks better on smaller devices.
  - Images on facilities page scaling incorrectly on smaller devices.
-    - Credit to stackoverflow, I used col-md-4 and col-md-8 for text.
-Responds well to smaller devices now.
+    - Credit to stackoverflow, I reviewed my resume project for the grid alignment on the features section.
+I used col-12 col-md-6 col-lg-4 and the website now responds well on smaller devices now.

 ## Validation